 Packs into its own pocket

 Read full review: Mountain Hardwear Hooded Ghost Whisperer - Women's

 Top Pick for Poor Weather and Rough Use

 Rab Microlight Alpine Jacket - Women's

-The Rab Microlight Alpine Jacket - Women's is one of the most durable jackets we reviewed, and there is something nice about a down jacket that isn't extremely fragile.
-It is on the heavier side, but it seals out weather so well we think it was well worth the three or so extra ounces, especially if you intend to be out in less-than-perfect weather.
-It is versatile, dependable, and an excellent go-to piece for any adventure.
-Filled with 750 fill power hydrophobic down, and with a Pertex exterior, it withstands moisture longer than most of the other jackets in this review.
+The Women's Rab Microlight Alpine Jacket is among the most durable pieces we've ever reviewed, and now with a few detail-oriented updates, it's even more comfortable than before.
+Now with a polymer (instead of wire) hood brim, the folks at Rab have also updated the piece's fit, expanding the chest box and tapering the sides.
+This makes the jacket a little less boxy, which helps it transition from mountain to town activities.
+This piece is a bit heavier, but it seals out weather so well we think it's worth the few extra ounces.
+Filled with 750 fill power hydrophobic down, and with a Pertex exterior, it withstands moisture longer than most of the other jackets reviewed.
+Updated to include a stuff sack, you can easily pack it.
 As a reliable all-around performer, the Rab jacket earns our Top Pick for weather resistance and durability.
-This jacket will withstand a lot of use and abuse and will last you for quite some time.
+This jacket will withstand a lot of use and abuse and will last.
 This great hoody is also available in a jacket!
 If you're looking to ditch the hood, check out the Women's Rab Microlight Alpine Jacket.

 Hood is not versatile

 Narrower baffles compress down

 Read full review: Rab Microlight Alpine Jacket - Women's